specmesh/getting-started-apachekafka/README.md

 # Introduction

 This guide provides the simplest way to understand how to get started with SpecMesh - think of it as your HelloWorld or Hello SpecMesh!
 It will guide you through the process of writing a SpecMesh compliant AsyncAPI spec for your 'product'.
-We also call this as a SpecMesh app, or a Data Product - it provides a data model your topic structure, permissions and ownership.
+We also call this a SpecMesh app, or a Data Product - it provides a data model of your topic structure, permissions and ownership.

 You'll learn how to drive SpecMesh using the CLI commands to `provision` your app, write data into the SpecMesh created topics, and check `storage` and `consumption` metrics for building chargeback.

 Read the [CLI page](https://github.com/specmesh/specmesh-build/tree/main/cli) for more details on commands and associated flags.

 ## Requirements
-- Access to a Apache Kafka Cluster (without security enabled)
+- Access to an Apache Kafka Cluster (without security enabled)
 - A local docker environment (producers, consumers and the SpecMesh CLI will be executed using docker containers)

 ## Limitations & Prerequisites